 What Is Burial Rites About?

 Now comes the darkening sky.
 And a cold wind that passes right through you, as though you are not there.
 It passes through you as though it does not care whether you are alive or dead.
-For you will be gone and the wind will still be there.— Agnes Magnusdottir
+For you will be gone and the wind will still be there.

 The Effectiveness of Setting

-Through the techniques of figurative language, Kent utilises the setting to communicate a deeper meaning for the audience to decipher.
-The characters live in an Icelandic society in a period where long distance communication consists of the walking, skating and horse riding which is often impaired by heavy snowfall.
+Through figurative language techniques, Kent utilises the setting to communicate a deeper meaning for the audience to decipher.
+The characters live in an Icelandic society in a period where long-distance communication consists of walking, skating and horse riding, which are often impaired by heavy snowfall.
 This traps the characters in a claustrophobic puritanical society where gossip spreads like wildfire.

 As a result, the characters are stuck together, forced to rely on each other for survival.
 Each character then exhibits individual perceptions of imprisonment.
 For instance, Agnes is trapped within her own inner turmoil.
 Her lips remain shut for a good portion of the book, claiming if she were to talk about the murder, her words would be only bubbles of air.

-Additionally, Margrét (the farmer’s wife who finds herself playing host to the condemned murderess) is trapped in her house and trapped in a repetitive cycle of work and supporting her family.
-Lauga and Steina are fated to live a predestined life to live the life as suffocating as Margrét's.
+Additionally, Margrét (the farmer’s wife who finds herself playing host to the condemned murderess) is trapped in her house and a repetitive cycle of work and supporting her family.
+Lauga and Steina are fated to live a predestined life as suffocating as Margrét's.

 Lauga becomes conflicted between despising Agnes and accepting her.
-She expresses her fear of gaining a bad reputation to Steina however she cannot find it within her to hate Agnes like the rest of the town.
+She expresses her fear of gaining a bad reputation with Steina.
+However, she cannot find it within her to hate Agnes like the rest of the town.
 Toti is also trapped by visiting and acting as Agnes’ spiritual advisor.

 How Weather Mirrors the Characters' Emotions

-A great example of how the weather mirrors the characters' emotion is the moment she is released from prison.
+The moment she is released from prison is a great example of how the weather mirrors the characters' emotions.
 After being kept away from civilisation and the outside world, it pours with rain.
 She basks in the rain in relief, signifying her feeling of being purified once from her captivity.

 It also signifies her cold wash of reality.
 Although Agnes was relieved, she has to face the death sentence.
 When she turns to smile at the townsfolk, their disgust and fear reveal to her how they now see her crimes, not her.
 Hence, Kent utilises the changing weather to reflect the character’s emotions.